How delivery notifications work

 Since all notifications are automated, no one on the administrative team needs to feel like they’re pestering their colleagues with constant reminders.

 If a delivery arrives for a recipient with an assistant assigned within Envoy, the notification will automatically go to the assistant instead of the recipient.

 Currently, delivery notifications can be sent via email, Slack, and Microsoft Teams.
 More notification methods are coming soon!
 Notification methods are set per location, but cannot be customized per delivery area.

 Depending on how many deliveries typically arrive at once, it may be helpful to delay your notifications.
 Here’s why:

-Notification delays give you the buffer you need to sort, record and organize your delivery area.
-If you choose to delay notifications, you can do so by 15 minutes, an hour or a day.
+Notification delays give you the buffer you need to sort, record, and organize your delivery area.
+If you choose to delay notifications, you can do so in 15 minutes, an hour, or a day.

 As an administrator, have the option to allow your team to snooze delivery notifications.
 With this feature enabled, a “Snooze” button will appear in all delivery notifications.

 When a recipient clicks the “Snooze” button in a notification, all notifications from that delivery area will be paused for one week.
 This includes new delivery notifications and reminder notifications.